Taiwolawal/istio-project/README.md

 <img width="1139" alt="Pasted Graphic 34" src="https://github.com/Taiwolawal/istio-project/assets/50557587/cbd2159a-3094-4207-b5f2-6dd546a62d03">

-To monitor istio sidecar, let's create a pod monitor and use istio sidecar label and use a named port
+To monitor istio, let's create a pod monitor and use istio sidecar labels.
+To create a podmonitor prometheus object we need a named port ``http-envoy-prom`` and also select the pods based on the label such as ``ìstio:monitor``.
+Based on this two we can start monitoring istio service mesh

 <img width="698" alt="readinessProbe" src="https://github.com/Taiwolawal/istio-project/assets/50557587/d5e064b6-cb4e-42dd-92cf-4bc14656d749">